 ORTHOSTATIC HYPOTENSION 49 44

-Pruning is a larger topic with a separate rtables
+Pruning is a larger topic with a separate rtables package vignette.

 The adverse events table by ID and by grade shows how many patients had at least one adverse event per grade for different subsets of the data (e.g. defined by system organ class).